semgrep/semgrep-docs/docs/ignoring-files-folders-code.md

 :::caution

-Note that the default `.semgrepignore` file is opinionated and causes Semgrep to skip these folders:
+The default `.semgrepignore` file is opinionated and causes Semgrep to skip these folders:

 * `/tests`, `/test`
 * `/vendors`